Divorce Statistics for North Carolina

 Kalman Heller, Ph.D., a retired psychologist, has some insight that may prove helpful in explaining what percentage of marriages end in divorce.

 “Divorce rates are cumulative statistics,” Heller says.
 “They don’t occur at a single moment in time but add up over the years of marriage and do so at different rates.”

 In other words, comparing the number of marriages in a year to the number of divorces in a year is misleading, Heller says.
 He concludes that:

 - About 10 percent of marriages end in divorce in the first five years.

 - An additional 10 percent of couples get divorced by the 10th year.

 - Half of all divorces occur within the first 10 years of marriage.

-If current trends continue, researchers predict that only about one-third of marriages will likely end in divorce.
-Much of the improvement seen in divorce statistics has been attributed to couples waiting until they are older to marry, as compared to couples in the 1970s, who typically got married in their late teens or early 20s.
+Much of the reduction in divorce statistics have been attributed to young people waiting until they are older to marry, as compared to couples in the 1970s, who typically got married in their late teens or early 20s.

-North Carolina requires that couples live separately for a year before they can get a divorce.
-For many people, that separation period gives them perspective on their relationship.
+North Carolina law requires divorcing couples to live separate and apart for a year to be eligible for a divorce.
+For many people, that separation period gives them a perspective on their relationship.

 For people who wonder how many separations end in divorce, research has shown that: